qubs/signew/README.md

     python manage.py migrate
     python manage.py createsuperuser
     ```
 This last step will prompt you to create an administrative user with a password.
-THis will be used to sign into the
+This will be used to sign into the
 administrative portion of the site once configuration is complete.
 3. Finish up the initial configuration with the following:
     ```
     python manage.py collectstatic --noinput
     ```

-## Additional Configuration with [nginx](https://www.nginx.com/) and [uWSGI](http://uwsgi-docs.readthedocs.io/)
+## Additional Configuration with [NGINX](https://www.nginx.com/) and [uWSGI](http://uwsgi-docs.readthedocs.io/)

 1. Install the Python dev packages with `sudo apt-get install python-dev`.
 2. Install uWSGI globally through `pip` with `sudo pip install uwsgi`.